Last Updated on January 11, 2020 by Tina

 "Sweating" the Onions

 - Melt the butter from this ingredient group in the Instant Pot, and then add the sliced onions.
 Turn off the saute function, and seal lid.
-Cook on high (normal) pressure for 0 minutes then follow with a quick release.
+Cook on high pressure for 0 minutes then follow with a quick release.
+Can also cook for 1 minute on high pressure and then turn off when pressure is reached for a quick release.

 Caramelizing the Onions

 - Turn the Instant Pot to saute.
 Add the remaining butter, and salt.
-Cook for about ten minutes or until the onions have browned.
+Cook for about ten minutes or until the onions have turned golden or golden brown.
 Note you can add a ¼ teaspoon of sugar if desired to help with browning.

 Prepping the Soup